arnold-c/reproducible-research/guideline.md

 ## Creating a repository

-\**This section will need to be updated after figuring out the PHO system*\*

 If everything has gone well until now, you're ready to create a project repository.
 This is where all your code, all your data, all your output files, everything, should live.
 Whilst you can create a repository directly on your computer, I would advise against this as it causes additional headaches when you want to connect it with GitHub.
 Instead, create the remote repository first on GitHub.

-- Go to www.Github.com and click the `+` and *"New repository"*.
+- Go to www.github.com and click the `+` and *"New repository"*.
 - Choose a project name
-- Decide whether you want it to be a public or private project (choose private if working on PHO data and research, as you can always convert it to public later)
+- Decide whether you want it to be a public or private project (choose private if working on sensitive data and research, as you can always convert it to public later)
 - Initialize with a README file

 ### Connecting to GitHub

-\**This section will need to be updated after figuring out the PHO system*\*

 If you are using SourceTree, there are two ways to connect your computer to your GitHub repositories.
 I would recommend the first option, as it makes *cloning* repositories (making a copy on your local computer) easier in the future, as you don't have to go to GitHub each time to find the *HTTPS/SSH* address.
+The methods for GitKraken are essentially the same, and SourceTree seems to be slightly more popular, hence why I describe it here.

 **Method 1**